Kguarnizo/Full-Stack-Inspiration-Board/README.md

 $ yarn add axios
 ```

-The front-end repistory can be found [here](https://github.com/Kguarnizo/front-end-inspiration-board)
+The front-end repository can be found [here](https://github.com/Kguarnizo/front-end-inspiration-board)

 ## Demo
 The demo for Insipiration Board can be found [here](https://www.youtube.com/watch?v=szsf7IeX-F0)